Motivation in second-language learning: Language anxiety

 In the AMTB, language anxiety is an affective variable, which corresponds to what the individuals feel when ‘performing’ the L2.
 In the AMTB, it is measured by determining how anxious the learner feels when in the classroom or when using the language in general.

 Linguistic self-confidence

 Clément and his associates investigated the importance of social contextual factors on L2 acquisition.
 Of these social contextual factors, Dörnyei (2005) argues linguistic self-confidence plays the most important role in motivation in learning a second language.
 Linguistic self-confidence refers to a person's perceptions of their own competence and ability to accomplish tasks successfully.
 This linguistic self-confidence is established through the interaction between the language learner and members of the language community, and strengthened based on the quality and quantity of these interactions.
 In multi-linguistic communities, self-confidence fosters language learners’ identification with the language community and increases their willingness to pursue learning that language.

+Identity and Motivation

+Although the social psychological era highlighted integrative and instrumental motivations and linguistic self-confidence, researchers later argued that motivations are also based on learners’ identities and (national or social) power relations.
+Bonny Norton's notion of investment counters the idea that motivations are psychological or individual, instead locating investment as sociocultural, that is, motivated by the learners’ identities and access to symbolic resources like social status and education.
+For example, as Norton illustrates, research with immigrant women in Canada showed that even highly motivated learners resisted speaking English in some contexts based on their potential marginalization—something that Gardner's integrativeness could not fully explain.
+This issue also acknowledges Clément's focus on social relationships, but offers a different and critical perspective: motivations are subject to the following conditions learners sometimes experience when utilizing the target language in social networks—that is, feelings of affirming or threatening identity in a target language community.
+As a result, Norton's findings blend the social psychological era and its emphasis on attitudes (for example, integrative motivations) with modern conceptions of motivation as both identity and politically based understandings of motivation.